ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 Note that the UCTRAN(NO) parameter must be specified both in the PROFILE and in the TYPETERM, and that the RECEIVESIZE specified in the TYPETERM must be sufficient to contain the e-mail response data structured field.
-One the application has been launched, it can retrieve data from the e-mail by sending an FAC8 code 12 structured field to VIRTEL via the relay LU and reading the response (see “Retrieve Data From An E-Mail”, page 258).
+One the application has been launched, it can retrieve data from the e-mail by sending an FAC8 code 12 structured field to VIRTEL via the relay LU and reading the response (see “Retrieve Data From An E-Mail” <#_V456UG_258).

 1.26.
 VIRTEL Batch
 ^^^^^^^^^^^^^^^^^^